thermo-oer-ubc/Thermo-OER/README.md

 - Once you need to add your changes using `git`, use: `git add *`

+- Getting personal access tokens in GitHub: Click your profile photo, then click Settings.
+Then, on the left sidebar, you should click on Developer settings and then Personal access tokens.
+Click "generate new token and provide a short description in the "Note field.

-- Now, get ready to commit your changes:`git commit -m "type your commit message here"` (you should use ssh-keygen that you get from your GitHub profile)
+- Now, get ready to commit your changes:`git commit -m "type your commit message here"` (you should use personal token that you get from your GitHub profile)

-- Finally, to push the changes: `git push origin`; the prompt will ask for an username, supply `thermo-oer-ubc` and then copy-paste the ssh-keygen
+- Finally, to push the changes: `git push origin`; the prompt will ask for an username, supply `thermo-oer-ubc` and then copy-paste the Github personal token

 - Additionally, there is a GitHub pages packages that depolys the workflow for creating the website using HTML you just created using Jupyter book.
 Use this command:
   `ghp-import -n -p -f _build/html/`; this should now create a "branch" called gh-pages apart from the main branch.
 This will take a few miniutes for the workflow to render the website.